1. When are applications accepted?

 One of the things that the students like best about the program is that it has small classes and is classroom based.
 This makes the program more interactive and one of the greatest learning opportunities is to be able to discuss other people’s experiences and perspectives on a subject.

-We do not currently have any online classes but there are options such as independent reading and research courses that do not necessarily require you to be in class.
+Online options are currently in development and options such as independent reading and research courses that do not necessarily require you to be in class.

 The M.Ed. program is set up with three streams:

 - Course only (This requires completion of 10 half credit courses)

 - Research Project Stream (This requires completion of 8 courses plus a project paper)

 - Research Thesis (This requires 6 courses plus a thesis)

 The remaining courses can be made up of:

 - Electives.
 These can be taken within the School of Education and Professional Learning or another department at Trent University.

 - Independent reading and research courses.
 These are developed in consultation with a faculty member interested in working with your topic of interest.
 Meetings are arranged with the faculty member to discuss the readings and assignments.
 Meetings may be arranged in-person or via video conference.